ArthurPedroti/agf-bi/README.md

 ## Description

 This is a project at AGF Equipamentos that aims show several business indicators.
 This project is writted in Typescript using React.
 To managed api request, we use SWR with axios and local storage to the first loadings.
+For create the BI tables, we used the library "React-Pivottable".

 ## :books: Technologies / Libraries

 - **#React**
+- **#ReactPivottable**
+- **#SWR**
+- **#Axios**
 - **#ESLint**
 - **#Prettier**
 - **#Styled-Components**